fikretgit/DevOps-Projects/Project_7-Microservices_CI-CD_Pipelines/Hands-on/README.md

 git merge feature/msp-19
 git push origin dev
 ```
-- Create a pipeline on Jenkins Server with name of `create-qa-environment-on-kubernetes-cluster` and create QA environment manually on `dev` branch.
+- Create a `Pipeline` Job on Jenkins Server with name of `create-qa-environment-on-kubernetes-cluster` and create QA environment manually on `dev` branch and jenkinsfile path must be: `jenkins/jenkinsfile-create-qa-environment-on-kubernetes-cluster` then click `apply`, `save` and `built`..

 ## MSP 20 - Prepare Build Scripts for QA Environment